DZakh-forks/sentio-benchmark/README.md

 + Sentio auto-filters failed calls due to insufficient fees ** Ponder documentation indicates trace support, but our implementation encountered configuration issues that prevented successful trace capture
 §§ Subgraph captured only ~58% of swap traces due to architectural limitations in accessing internal transactions
+††† Subsquid captured 1,067 fewer swaps than other platforms

 ### Key Observations